 Water is best!
 At this age, your child should be drinking fluids (water, full fat milk) from a cup.

-Avoid giving soft drinks, flavoured milks or flavoured waters, juice, energy drinks or sports drinks as these are high in sugar and don’t provide any nutritional value needed for your growing toddler.
-They also can lead to more fussy eating behaviours and dental issues
+Avoid giving soft drinks, flavoured milk or water, juice, energy drinks or sports drinks as these are high in sugar and don’t provide any nutritional value to your growing toddler.
+They can lead to fussy eating behaviours and dental issues.

-It’s easier to reach their daily needs by sticking to an eating pattern of 3 meals a day (breakfast, lunch, dinner) and a couple of snacks or “mini- meals” in between.
+- It’s easier to reach their daily needs by sticking to an eating pattern of 3 meals a day (breakfast, lunch, dinner) and a couple of snacks in between.

-Mini meals are an opportunity to provide nutrient dense foods, similar to what you would provide at meals.
+- Snacks are just as important as meals and are an opportunity to provide nutrient dense foods, similar to what you would provide at meals.

 - Wholemeal english muffin (1/2) + hummus + carrot sticks

-- Pikelet + nut butter + sliced capsicum
+- Pikelet + nut butter + sliced strawberries

-- Tuna + wholemeal toast + green beans.
+- Tuna or sardines + wholemeal toast + green beans